ddppddpp/fastingWebAPI/README.md

 ### Docker container

 Build an image using the supplied Dockerfile and start a container, exposing a port of your desire.

+### AWS Lambda

+To setup a container-based serverless function on AWS use the supplied dockerfile Dockerfile.aws.lambda.
+Please note it uses an environment variable to override the cache file location, as apparently '/tmp' is the only directory with write access in AWS Lambda.